tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 style for which artists such as [Georges Braque](https://en.wikipedia.org/wiki/Georges_Braque) and [Pablo Picasso](https://en.wikipedia.org/wiki/Pablo_Picasso) are most well-known.

+### World War I and De Stijl

-- Image: images/
+- Image: images/Theo_van_Doesburg-1917-Cover_of_De_Stijl.jpg
 - Title and Attribution: Cover of "De Stijl," Volume 1, no. 1, by Theo van Doesburg, 1917.
 Public Domain.
 - Link: https://commons.wikimedia.org/w/index.php?curid=63813854

 World War I raged from 1914-1918 in other parts of Europe, but the [Netherlands was](https://english.stackexchange.com/questions/189936/the-netherlands-are-vs-the-netherlands-is) neutral.

-It was during the war, in 1917, that Mondrian joined several other painters - one of them [Theo van Doesburg](https://en.wikipedia.org/wiki/Theo_van_Doesburg) - and architects in founding an art movement called [De Stijl](https://en.wikipedia.org/wiki/De_Stijl), Dutch for "The Style."
+It was during the war, in 1917, that Mondrian joined several other artists and architects - one of them [Theo van Doesburg](https://en.wikipedia.org/wiki/Theo_van_Doesburg) - in founding an art movement called [De Stijl](https://en.wikipedia.org/wiki/De_Stijl), Dutch for "The Style."

 And it was during this time, [from 1916 through 1921](http://www.abcgallery.com/M/mondrian/mondrian-3.html), that he developed the